-View modern & imperial landscapes on this wonderful 14 day Imperial Jewels of China cruise.
+View modern & imperial landscapes on this wonderful 14 day Imperial Jewels of China river cruise.

-Viking deepens your understanding of China’s imperial history and forward-thinking modernity on one wide-ranging cruise tour.
+Viking deepens your understanding of China’s imperial history and forward-thinking modernity on one wide-ranging cruisetour.
 Trace timeworn steps along the Great Wall.
 Marvel at 8,000 ancient Terra Cotta Warriors, each distinctly carved.
 Admire emerald-draped cliff faces and hushed monasteries during a tranquil Yangtze river cruise.
 Step inside the massive Three Gorges Dam.
 And gaze upon Shanghai’s cutting-edge skyline.
-Join us on this most enlightening of journeys.

 - Return flights from regional airports throughout the UK; including Aberdeen, Edinburgh, Glasgow, London, Birmingham, Manchester or Newcastle at no extra cost

 - 13 night cruisetour – 6 night cruise with river-view stateroom & 7 nights’ in hotels

 - Visits to 3 UNESCO World Heritage Sites

 - Quality wine, beer and soft drinks with lunch and dinner